GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

 - Logging
   - Log Sinks in all projects
   - Logging bucket in the data governance project
+- Cloud KMS
+  - A Cloud KMS Keyring
+  - A Cloud KMS key
+  - A traffic encryption key for DLP Templates

 This example will be deployed at the `us-east4` location, to deploy in another location change the local `location` in example [main.tf](./main.tf#L18) file.